jainapurva/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-This project is made for the purpose of Udacity course Programming for Data Science.
+This project is made for the course project of Udacity course Programming for Data Science.